On YouTube and Twitch, the Activision Blizzard harassment lawsuit leaves creators reeling

 Creators who focus on a particular game or franchise are often seen as the public faces of those media properties.
 Ordinarily, they deliver news about in-game updates or explain game mechanics and lore, acting as a kind of daily bridge between developers and their communities.
 The lawsuit compelled many to speak out.
 But that choice hasn’t been an easy one, and bigger questions — especially around how to proceed — still linger.

-[Report: At Blizzard, groping, free-flowing booze and fear of retaliation tainted ‘magical’ workplace]
+Report: At Blizzard, groping, free-flowing booze and fear of retaliation tainted ‘magical’ workplace

 Two days after the lawsuit was filed, Allie “Alliestrasza” Macpherson, a prominent streamer of Blizzard’s card game “Hearthstone,” planned to debut exclusive details about an in-game card given to her in advance of an update by the developer.
 It was a prestigious opportunity, and Macpherson had built a large following by producing lighthearted videos about the card reveals and other features she liked within the game.